stoeps13/connections-doc/source/admin/install/t_OM_install_Starter_Stack.md

     ![Apps listed in ICp client application](appScreenShot.jpg)

+    !!! note
-    **Note:** It could take up to 10 minutes for the application to display.
+    It could take up to 10 minutes for the application to display.